 - Read and write for “Data Extensions”

-- Read, write and send for “Marketing Cloud Connect”
+- Read, and write for “Marketing Cloud Connect”

 With the component added we are ready to move to Einstein Analytics and set up the connector.
 But before doing that keep Marketing Cloud open, we do need a few things from the installed package; the client id, the client secret, and the SOAP Base URL.